The Devil's Circus

 The Devil's Circus is a 1926 American silent drama film directed by Danish director Benjamin Christensen, based upon his screenplay.
 The film stars Norma Shearer and Charles Emmett Mack.
 It was the first of seven films directed by Christensen in the United States, and one of only four of those films that have not been lost.
+The film involves a young female trapeze artist who is in love with a pickpocket.

 The film's sets were designed by the art director James Basevi.

-Synopsis

-Mary (Shearer) and Carlstop (Mack) are lovers; the former is a trapeze artist, while the latter is a pickpocket.
-Mary gets entangled in a nearly fatal situation with Lieberkind (Miljan), a lion-tamer, and his jealous wife Yonna (Myers), who victimizes Mary.